 The Data & Strategic Information Workgroup was unable to meet in 2020 due to the COVID-19 pandemic.
 Most members of this workgroup are epidemiologists and were activated to COVID response early in the pandemic to assist with assessment and informatics functions.
+The Department of Health (DOH), lead agency, has temporarily paused the workgroup until a new coordinating process has been developed post the release of the elimination plan and allow time to assess work group members availability during the pandemic.

 The Clinical Strategies workgroup met in early 2020 but was postponed when members of the group needed to focus their efforts on the COVID-19 response.
-The workgroup addressed key issues including working with HCA to problem-solve issues related to 3rd party insurance rejections for the treatment of HCV and developing HCV treatment messages for pharmacies a part of managed care organizations.
-The workgroup also began development of an issue brief for health care providers regarding the treatment of people who use drugs for HCV.
-The issue brief was put on hold due to the attention on COVID-19, to be released in early 2021.
+In early 2021, the workgroup developed an issue brief for health care providers regarding the treatment of people who use drugs for HCV.
+The issue brief has been published in collaboration with work group members and the Department of Health.
+The issue brief, Test and Treat People Who Use Drugs for Hepatitis C is posted on the DOH website and distributed to local health jurisdictions.